teoucsb82/HipsterDrinks/README.md

 [] flash errors

 ## Known issues
+--ASK A TA HOW TO FIX THIS
 [] Drinks CRUD allows non-logged in users to create drinks.
 Need to prevent them from having access.
-[] Similar issues for users being able to delete/edit non-posts
+[] Similar issues for users being able to delete/edit non-posts -- SOrt of working, but would like to not display the button / throw an error before acting like it worked